-In November 2009, Newron completed a private placement of 440,000 newly issued shares to two leading international institutional investors, raising CHF 7.9m, to further capitalize the company and fund its pipeline development and clinical trials.
-By subscribing to the issuance, the two shareholders crossed the 5% holding and reporting threshold under SIX rules.
+On December 22, 2010, Newron announced a private placement of 660,395 newly issued shares to Great Point Partners, LLC, raising CHF 3.5m, to further capitalize the company.

-The subscription price of the new shares was set at CHF 18.00 per share, representing a 3.23% discount to the closing price of Newron's shares on November 19, 2009 of CHF 18.60.
-The new shares represent 7.19% of the Company's total share capital before and 6.71% of the total share capital after the capital increase.
-The new shares were listed and traded on the SIX Swiss Exchange on 7 December 2009.
+By subscribing to the issuance, Great Point Partners' managed funds reached a 9.1% holding in Newron, post closing of the transaction.
+The subscription price of the new shares was set at CHF 5.25 per share, representing a 3.7 % discount to the closing price of Newron's shares on December 16, 2010 of CHF 5.45.

-In addition to the private placement, Newron exercised in a cautious and restrictive manner, utilizing the minimum exercise share price protection, the equity funding agreement that it entered into in 2008 with YA Global Investments, L.P.
+In addition to the private placement, Newron during the first quarter of 2010 exercised in a cautious and restrictive manner, utilizing the minimum exercise share price protection, the equity funding agreement that it entered into in 2008 with YA Global Investments, L.P.
 (YA Global).

-As per year-end 2009, a total of 80,802 shares were subscribed under the rules of the agreement by YA Global and funds of EUR 1.1m so generated by Newron.
+As per year-end 2010, a cumulated total of 127,233 shares were subscribed under the rules of the agreement by YA Global and funds of EUR 1.7m so generated by Newron.